 - The ticket vending machines for the Subway and JR rail control counters are two different systems, and they are separated stations as well, so check the instructions carefully.

 In Japan, you can use multi-purpose cards to pay for different services: transportation, convenience store (7-eleven, Family Mart), restaurants, etc.

-However, you should consider when purchasing these cards because
+However, you should consider this when purchasing these cards because

 Therefore, unless you stay in one region for a long time to study or work, you should not buy these cards but purchase Japan Rail Pass or Daily Pass instead.

-With these passe, you can use them on subways or buses, or sometimes both, so please check the conditions carefully before purchasing.
-Some types of cards have additional discount promotion tickets when presenting the card at attractions.
+With these passe, you can use them on subways, buses, or sometimes both, so please carefully check the conditions before purchasing.
+Some cards have additional discount promotion tickets when presenting the card at attractions.